andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 # WHAT YOUR GRADE IS BASED ON

 4x Low-stakes writing assignments.
-10% of grade total 4x High-stakes writing assignments.
-30% of grade total 1x Proposal for a final paper idea (1 page, double-spaced).
-15% of grade total 1x Final paper (6-8 pages, double-spaced).
-30% of grade total 1x Writing conversation assignment.
-5% of grade total Participation 10% of grade total
+10% of grade total.
+4x High-stakes writing assignments.
+30% of grade total.
+1x Proposal for a final paper idea (1 page, double-spaced).
+15% of grade total 1x Final paper.
+30% of grade total.
+1x Writing conversation assignment.
+5% of grade total.
+Engagement (attendance and participation).
+10% of grade total.

 That adds up to 100%.